jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 >
 > I understand that Articles 1.2.1, 1.2.2 and 2.1.1. of the Long-term Care Act (Wlz) and the National Act on Administrative Law (Awb) ensure my right to health insurance.
 >
-> However, I feel awkward thanking a system that makes me an outlier in the first place.
+> However, I feel dishonest thanking a system that makes me an outlier in the first place.
 I do not thank you for coming around and acknowledging my humanity.
 Equality is not a compensation.
 >
 > I do not thank you for letting me have rights.
 If I say this, I become a co-conspirator in your descrimination and your prejudice.
 >